saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

 ☐ How many predictions the model made correctly out of all the predictions in an evaluation.

-☐ The number of predictions a model makes, regardless of whether they are correct or incorrect.
+☐ The number of predictions a model makes, regardless of whether they are correct or incorrect.<br><br>

 **5\.
 What is the purpose of the VECTOR field in the Oracle Database 23ai table for Generative AI Agents?**